Get Your Advice From An Expert Advice

-It also shows me that a big trout like this is territorial and it’s predictable and will eat many different baits if I present them well.
+It also shows me that a big trout like this is territorial and it’s predictable and will eat many different baits if I or you present them well.

-Because I have caught multiple big fish, some up to 26 inches in the exact same spot it also shows me that big fish can co-exist together in such small areas as this.
+Because I have caught multiple big trout, some up to 26 inches in the exact same spot it also shows me that big fish can co-exist together in such small areas as this.

-When you are just learning how to fish for trout or even if you have been fishing for trout for many years you wouldn’t likely get to know this kind of stuff because you are not on the water 7 days a week for sometimes over 100 days straight lime myself and other guides would be.
-I’m to share that information and to teach you how to fish for trout better.
+When you are just learning how to fish for trout or even if you have been fishing for trout for many years you wouldn’t likely get to know this kind of stuff because you are not on the water 7 days a week like river guides would be.
+I’m going to share that information and teach you how to fish for trout better.

-These tips below will are valuable to anyone learning how to fish for trout and even to more experienced trout anglers.
+These tips below will be valuable to anyone learning how to fish for trout and even to more experienced trout anglers.

 - Banking A Trout Can Kill Them!
-Studies show that dragging fish up on the rocks or a hard bank to land them can kill them from smashing their brains off the rocks, even if they swim away looking fine they can still die shortly afterward.
+Studies show that dragging fish up on the rocks or a hard bank to land them can kill them by smashing their brains off the rocks when the fish flips around, even if the trout swims away looking healthy they can still die shortly afterward.